gm-core/gdash/README.md

 ## Install

-Download [the latest release](https://github.com/twisterghost/gdash/releases) and import the `gdash.gml` file into your project's scripts.
-When prompted, you can choose to import as a tabbed script (all of the scripts will be in one resource), or you can select 'no' to import gdash as individual script files.
+Download [the latest release](https://github.com/twisterghost/gdash/releases) and import the gml files into your project's scripts.
+For GameMaker: Studio 2, you can just drag and drop the files into the editor.

 ## API